 What causes a wall to deteriorate?

-- Rotation of the footing or part of the footing – causes the wall to lean or crack.
+- Rotation of the footing or part of the footing – causing the wall to lean or crack.

-- Differential movement of the footing along the length of the wall – causes the wall to crack.
+- Differential movement of the footing along the length of the wall – causing the wall to crack.

-- Introduced 'pressures' being placed on the wall – causes the wall to lean or 'bow'.
+- Introduced ‘pressures’ being placed on the wall – causing the wall to lean or ‘bow’.

-- Impact of vegetation and roots – causes wall to crack, lean or bow, or a combination of both.
+- Impact of vegetation and roots – causing the wall to crack, lean or bow, or a combination of both.